-Before you sell, remember to ask the right questions.
+Before you buy or sell, remember to ask the right questions.
 The more information you have, the more confident you will be.

-How can I sell my item(s) through Mid Ulster Auctions?
+How can I sell my item(s) through MUA?

 Do I need to leave my item(s)?

-If you wish to enter an item(s) for auction, you are required to bring the item(s) to our premises or otherwise arrange necessary transport.
+If you wish to enter an item(s) for auction, you are required to bring the item(s) to our premises.
 All lots are required to be onsite for prospective purchasers to inspect.

 Do I need to declare any mechanical faults?

-Being honest when describing your vehicle will help you get a fair price and make sure buyers don't encounter any unexpected issues after the sale.
+Being honest when describing your item(s) will help you get a fair price and make sure buyers don’t encounter any unexpected issues after the sale.
 Please be completely honest and accurate when entering your item(s) for auction.
-Remember, the way you describe your vehicle may influence the amount bidders are prepared to bid.

 What is a reserve?

-The reserve is the minimum sale price the vendor is willing to accept.
+The reserve is the minimum sale price the seller is willing to accept.
 Goods will not be sold below the agreed reserve.
-Auction staff will advise vendors on appropriate reserves, and may refuse to offer any item where too high a reserve is requested.
-The auctioneers also reserve the right not to accept items which they deem to be unsuitable for auction.
+Our auction experts will advise consignors on appropriate reserves, and may refuse to offer any item where too high a reserve is requested.
+MUA reserve the right not to accept items which they deem to be unsuitable for auction.
+Obtain a free valuation

 Can I set a reserve price?